Skip to main content

 There’s a passage from Crichton’s novel that describes this really well.
 “Grant liked kids—it was impossible not to like any group so openly enthusiastic about dinosaurs.
 Grant used to watch kids in museums as they stared openmouthed at the big skeletons rising above them.
 He wondered what their fascination really represented.
 He finally decided that children liked dinosaurs because these giant creatures personified the uncontrollable force of looming authority.
 They were symbolic parents.
 Fascinating and frightening, like parents.
 And kids loved them, as they loved their parents.”

 This also touches on the other half of the equation, the other reason why the series has always centered on children: it’s not just a child’s innocence that’s at the center of these films.
-It’s the relationship between parents and children that carries this series.
+It’s the relationship between parents and children.

 The impulse to care for and protect a younger, more helpless version of yourself demands the full presence of emotional faculties.
 That a dinosaur could possess such capability, as we see with Blue in “Dominion,” speaks to their emotional complexity, a complexity that the Jurassic World films have always afforded their dinosaur cast.
 Blue nurtures her child, grieves for it when she loses it.
 Owen is able to connect with Blue on a deep level in no small part because he himself has also stepped into the role of parent.
 This is emotional ground that they have both walked.
 Owen seeing himself in Blue in this way fleshes out a person's capacity for connecting with an animal.